Andezahr/Charka/README.md

 # Charka

 **Charka** is a Java-based character management application for narrative role-playing games (RPGs).
-Built with Spring Boot, it provides a RESTful API and a web UI to create, read, update, and delete (CRUD) characters and their attributes, inventory, and background details.
+Built with Spring Boot, it provides a RESTful API and a web UI to manage characters and their attributes, inventory, and background details.

-## Ключевые возможности
+## Key Features

-- Управление персонажами, учёт инвентарей: персонаж может иметь много тайников, где хранятся разные предметы
+- Character management with inventory tracking: characters can have multiple stashes where different items are stored
-- Заметки, редактирование, фильтр по категориям
+- Notes with editing capabilities and category filtering
-- Кастомные счетчики
+- Custom counters
-- Система отслеживания внутриигровой даты кампании и летописи
+- System for tracking in-game campaign dates and chronicles
-- Веб-интерфейс на Spring MVC + Thymeleaf для удобного взаимодействия
+- Web interface built with Spring MVC + Thymeleaf for convenient interaction

-## Технологии
+## Technologies

 ```
 - Java 24